lyteword/chspurgeon-tod/volume-3/psalm-63.md

 I shall consider what is implied in the soul's following hard after God, and then enquire the reason of it.

-1\.Following hard after God supposes,
+1\.
+Following hard after God supposes,

 (a) A previous acquaintance with him.
 An unknown good, be it ever so desirable in itself, cannot be the object of desire.
 Hence, when God shines into the heart, it is to give the light of the knowledge of the glory of God in the face of Jesus Christ, as the foundation of all gracious exercises, and especially as the source of all fervent desires after him.